DanSunMDA/LEDEM/README.md

 chmod u+x *
 ```

-**For macOS users only**, the 'readarray' command required by LEDEM is not available in Bash 3.
+**For macOS users only**, the 'readarray' command required by LEDEM is not available in the default Bash 3.
 Please update Bash to version 4+ using [Homebrew](https://brew.sh/).

 ```bash
 brew install bash